tkay305/Hypothesis-Testing/README.md

-The question you are trying to determine the answer to is:
+The question we are trying to determine the answer to is:

 > Are more goals scored in women's international soccer matches than men's?

-You assume a **10% significance level**, and use the following null and alternative hypotheses:
+We assume a **10% significance level**, and use the following null and alternative hypotheses:

 $H_0$ : The mean number of goals scored in women's international soccer matches is the same as men's.